Unit 1: Introduction to Production Arts for Screen

-This introductory unit is the first unit of your course, the college and the university.
+This unit is an introduction to your course, the College and the University.

-This unit will introduce you to into a broad range of skills and techniques in production arts.
-These may include scale and perspective drawing, sculpting, anatomical studies and introductory software workshops.
+This unit will introduce you to a broad range of skills and techniques in production arts.
+These may include scale and perspective drawing, anatomical studies and introductory software workshops.

 The emphasis of this unit will be on realising a narrative through the designing and making of an animated piece using either CGI methods or 2D drawn animation methods.